open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 ## Step 9 - Submit Survey

-Head over to [Open Learning Exchange Repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and make sure you have done the list in Step 8.
+Head over to [Open Learning Exchange Repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and make sure you have done the list at the end of Step 8.

 **NOTE**: You need make sure your pull request must be merged to count.